 In a couple of days, you could see and do most things you wanted to in Limoges.
 However, it has a great transport network so would be a good place to base yourself from to explore more of this part of France.
 There are many small towns and villages close to visit near Limoges, as well as the big cities a little further away.

-Paris to Limoges is over a 4-hour drive, whereby closer Bordeaux is about 2.5 hours and Toulouse about 3 hours drive from Limoges.
+Paris to Limoges is over a 4-hour drive, whereby closer Bordeaux is about 2.5 hours and Toulouse about 3 hours drive.

 Read more about my day trip to Aixe sur Vienne here.

-Where to eat in Limoges?
-Here are the places I had dinner whilst I was visiting Limoges.
-Plus a cute coffee shop that’s definitely worth a visit in the historic centre, close to the indoor food market.
+Here are the places I had dinner whilst I was visiting.
+Plus a cute coffee shop that’s definitely worth a visit when in the historic centre, close to the indoor food market.

 A small Bistrot in the business district of Limoges, not too far from the cathedral.
 They had a great selection of delicious French dishes, freshly made.
 I opted for the €24 3-course menu – salmon carpaccio, beef tenderloin kebab and chocolate fondant with cream and ice-cream for dessert.